Georjane/Competitive-Programming/README.md

 # Competitive-Programming
-Coding challenges solutions done on Leetcode, Hackerrank and Codeforces to shows skills and dedication to get a spot in one of the Africa to Silicon Valley (A2SV) cohorts.
+  Coding challenges solutions done on Leetcode, Hackerrank and Codeforce to shows skills and dedication to get a spot in one of the Africa to Silicon Valley (A2SV) cohorts.

 ## Leetcode
 - [Fizz buzz](https://github.com/Georjane/Competitive-Programming/blob/main/Leetcode/fizzbuzz.js)